OneKeyHQ/firmware/docs/misc/hello_world_feature_TT.md

 If we are currently in `poetry shell`, the `trezorctl` command is being evaluated directly from the source code in `python/src/trezorlib`.
 That means it should be able to understand our example command `trezorctl helloworld say-hello George -a 3 -d`.

-The example command on its own will however not work without listening Trezor which understands the new messages.
-In the next and final part, we will build and spawn a Trezor on our computer with all the changes made in Part 1 and 2.
+The example command on its own will however not work without listening Onekey which understands the new messages.
+In the next and final part, we will build and spawn a Onekey on our computer with all the changes made in Part 1 and 2.

 ### 4. Putting it together
-Looks like all the code changes have been done, the final part is to build a Trezor image - `emulator` - so that we can actually run and test all the logic we created.
+Looks like all the code changes have been done, the final part is to build a Onekey image - `emulator` - so that we can actually run and test all the logic we created.

 Detailed information about the emulator can be found in its [docs](core/emulator/index.md), but we only need two most important commands, that will build and spawn the emulator: